Bitcoin.org is dedicated to help Bitcoin to develop in a sustainable way.

 Who owns bitcoin.org?

-Bitcoin.org is the original domain name used with the first Bitcoin website.
-It was registered and is still managed by Bitcoin core developers and by additional community members, with the input of Bitcoin communities.
-Bitcoin.org is not an official website.
+Bitcoin.org is not Bitcoin's official website.
 Just like nobody owns the email technology, nobody owns the Bitcoin network.
 As such, nobody can speak with authority in the name of Bitcoin.

 Then... who controls Bitcoin?

 Bitcoin is controlled by all Bitcoin users around the world.
 Developers are improving the software but they can't force a change in the rules of the Bitcoin protocol because all users are free to choose what software they use.
 In order to stay compatible with each other, all users need to use software complying with the same rules.
 Bitcoin can only work decently with a complete consensus between all users.
 Therefore, all users and developers have strong incentives to adopt and protect this consensus.